concepcion12/simulacra/README.md

 Open <http://localhost:5000> in your browser to configure and run a simulation.

 Alternatively, you can launch a desktop window that embeds the interface so no external browser is required.
-After installing the `desktop` extras, run:
+After installing the `desktop` extras (included by default when using `setup_simulacra.py`), run:

 ```bash
 simulacra-desktop